-For further support and advice you can also contact your child's school nurse.
+For further support and advice you can also contact your school nurse

-Is your child leaving school after their exams?
+Leaving school after your exams?

-School may soon be a dim and distant memory for your child but the help and support they have received from NHS services will continue.
-Without the school nurse team to support them it's now more important than ever that they and you know how to access help when it's needed.
+School may soon be a dim and distant memory but the help and support you have received from NHS services will continue.
+Without your school nurse team to support you it's now more important than ever that you know how to access help when you need it.